 Located On Highway 67 and Robinson Street — It Is A Work In Progress — It was started through the love, hardwork and dedication of Werner and Eleanora Harsch.
 It Is Filled With Beautiful Roses All Planted By These Two Wonderful Individuals.
-The Garden Is Being Cared For By Two Wonderful People In The Community . . .
-Roy and Jody Smith!
-THANK YOU ROY AND JODY!!!!
+The Garden Is Being Cared For By People In The Community

-Located On Robinson Street Next To The Miles Messenger This Is A Miles Preservation Authority Project Under The Direction Of Jane Jeschke
+Located On Robinson Street Next To The Miles Messenger This Is A Miles Preservation Authority and Miles Economic Development Project.

 - There have been four trees planted in the park.
 The trees were planted in memory of: